 Social Security Disability requires you to be fully disabled.
 Unlike with the U.S. Department of Veterans Affairs (VA) benefits, you cannot claim Social Security for partial disability.

-According to the SSA, “fully disabled” means you are unable to sustain gainful employment because of your disability.
+According to the SSA, “fully disabled” means you are unable to sustain substantial gainful activity because of your disability.
 However, you may be able to collect benefits if you are employed only seasonally or on a part-time basis and do not earn a living from work that places you above the poverty line.

 Social Security Disability Nonmedical Requirements